nonplayer/hammercrawl/Core_Rules.md

 * **Light spells** last for 6 turns, +1 per caster level
 * Each **Explore Action** costs a turn as well.
 This does not locate any secrets, but does give a full visual description of the room they are entering.
 * Each **Combat encounter** lasts a minimum of 1 turn, *regardless* of actual number of rounds.
 Combats longer than 60 rounds can last more than 1 turn - divide the total number of rounds by 60, rounding up, minimum of 1.
 That's how many turns it takes.
-* **Searching for Secrets** takes one turn per 10 x 10 area of the room, and uses the Search skill.
+* **Searching for Secrets** takes one turn per 10 x 10 area of the node, and uses the Search skill.
 Characters can split up to search different places simultaneously and save time.
 For thieves, this will also include searching for traps.

 ## END GAME REWARDS!